Home / Resume / Construction / Carpenter Resume

 Entry-Level Apprentice

-Why it works: Trade path is clear, safety certification is listed, and project scale is quantified.
+Why it works: Trade path is clear, the OSHA card is named, and project scale is quantified.

 Mid-Level Journeyman

-"Journeyman carpenter with 5 years of experience in commercial and residential rough framing and finish work.
-Framed 30+ structures ranging from single-family homes to 4-story apartment buildings.
-Proficient in blueprint reading, material takeoffs, and crew leadership for teams of 4-8.
-OSHA 30 certified."
+"Journey Worker carpenter with 5 years in commercial and residential rough framing and finish work.
+Framed 30 plus structures, from single-family homes to 4-story apartment buildings, working from blueprints and my own material takeoffs.
+Led crews of 4 to 8 and hold an OSHA 30-Hour Construction card."

-Why it works: Trade level, project variety, crew leadership, and safety credentials.
+Why it works: Trade level, project variety, blueprint reading, crew leadership, and a named safety card.

 Senior Finish Carpenter

-Why it works: Specialization clarity, impressive project count, client satisfaction metric, and mentorship.
+Why it works: Specialization clarity, a strong project count, a precision metric, and mentorship.

 Career Changer from Woodworking

-"Custom furniture maker transitioning to commercial carpentry with newly completed OSHA 10 and scaffold certifications.
-Brings 4 years of precision woodworking experience, including CNC routing, hand joinery, and finishing for high-end clients.
-Comfortable reading shop drawings and maintaining tolerances under 1/32 inch."
+"Custom furniture maker moving into commercial carpentry with a freshly earned OSHA 10-Hour Construction card.
+Brings 4 years of precision woodworking, including hand-tool joinery, cabinet making, and finishing for high-end clients.
+Comfortable reading shop drawings and holding tolerances under 1/32 inch on built-ins."

-Why it works: Related craft experience, new safety credentials, and precision metrics that transfer directly.
+Why it works: Related craft experience, a new safety card, and precision metrics that transfer directly.

 Writing strong experience bullets